maplibre/maplibre/CHARTER.md

 * authorizing new expenditures
 * make any changes to personnel.

-Within two weeks, people can register themselves for the election with a self-nomination.
-Two weeks after the self-nomination deadline, the snap election shall take place, i.e. four weeks after a no-confidence motion passes.
+Within two weeks, a person can nominate themselves as a candidate for the Governing Board.
+The snap election shall take place two weeks after the self-nomination deadline, i.e., four weeks after a no-confidence motion passes.

 ## Changes to the MapLibre Charter